LukasZahradnik/PyNeuraLogic/docs/index.rst

 Prerequisites
 #############

-| To use PyNeuraLogic, you need to have installed the following prerequisites.
+| To use PyNeuraLogic, you need to install the following prerequisites:

 .. code-block::